-Nelson Lichtenstein is Distinguished Professor in the Department of History at UCSB, where he directs the Center for the Study of Work, Labor, and Democracy.
+Nelson Lichtenstein is Research Professor in the Department of History at UCSB, where he directs the Center for the Study of Work, Labor, and Democracy.
 He received his B.A. from Dartmouth College in 1966 and his Ph.D. from the University of California, Berkeley in 1974.
 Thereafter he worked in publishing in New York and taught at The Catholic University of America and at the University of Virginia before joining the UCSB faculty in 2001.

 Professor Lichtenstein has held fellowships from the National Endowment for the Humanities, the Rockefeller and Guggenheim Foundations, the University of California, and from the Fulbright Commission and the Oregon Center for the Humanities.
 In 2008 he was elected to the Society of American Historians and in 2012 the Sidney Hillman Foundation awarded him its Sol Stetin Award for lifetime achievement in labor history.
-His reviews and opinion pieces have appeared in The Los Angeles Times, The New York Times, Dissent, New Labor Forum, American Prospect, and academic journals.
+His reviews and opinion pieces have appeared in The Los Angeles Times, The New York Times, Dissent, New Labor Forum, American Prospect, Jacobin and academic journals.
 Reporters often seek is comments when they write on labor, politics, and supply chain issues.

 He is married to Eileen Boris, the Hull Professor of Feminist Studies at UCSB.

 - Maria Fedorova